jellevervloessem/esp8266_p1meter/README.md

 When upgrading this sketch from the older version that uses software serial, make sure you re-check the pins and the wiring.
 The used pinout has changed since the switch to hardware serial (starting at version `0.0.2`)

+# Prerequisites

+- GCC 14 or newer

+> April 2023: Ubuntu doesn't yet support a stable version of gcc 14, making building on an Ubuntu system problematic

 # Getting started

 This setup requires: